wilsonliaows/docs/connectors/jira/triggers.md

 Workato automatically fetches and expands all project parameters.
 For more information, check out the Jira Cloud REST API documentation on [resource expansion](https://developer.atlassian.com/cloud/jira/platform/rest/#expansion).

 ## New/updated comment (real-time)
-This trigger picks up new/updated comments as soon as they are created/updated.
-Only comments for which the linked Jira account has sufficient permissions will be returned.
+This trigger picks up comments as soon as they are created/updated.
+Only comments for which the linked Jira account has sufficient permissions will be retrieved.

 ![New/updated comments (real time) trigger](/assets/images/jira-docs/new-updated-comment.png)
 *New/updated comment (real-time) trigger*

 ### Requirements
 The linked Jira account must have Jira administrators global permissions to use this real-time trigger.
 For more information on using Jira real-time triggers, head over to our [Jira real-time triggers documentation](https://docs.workato.com/connectors/jira.html#using-jira-real-time-triggers).

 ### Input fields
 No input fields are required.

 ### Output Fields
 <table class="unchanged rich-diff-level-one">
   <thead>
     <tr>